French Artist (1875 - 1939)

 Musee des Beaux Arts, Aix en Provence, France

 Hermitage Museum, St. Petersburg, Russia

 National Museum, Helsinki, Finland.

-Guerin was subjugated by the luminous and vibrant tonalities of the Renoir and Monet, and used that technique to convey intimate and poetic themes in his work.
+Guerin was subjugated by the luminous and vibrant tonalities of the Renoir and Monet, and used the impressionist technique to convey intimacy and lyricism in his work.
 He revolted against academic painting, preferring to use a palette of bold and radiant colors that were shocking to a society that had not yet been introduced to Fauvism.
 His seductive portraits reveal an elegant combination of realism and romanticism, as are his illustrations for anthologies of the leading French poets of the time, Paul Verlaine and Alfred de Musset.